NHSDigital/reasonable-adjustments-api/api_tests/README.md

 Make sure to click Apply and then OK.

-You should now be able to right click any function/test and run or debug from inside the IDE and PyCharm features like autocompletion, code inspections, and checks will be driven by this interpreter.
+You should now be able to right click any function/test and run or debug from inside the IDE and PyCharm features like auto complete, code inspections, and checks will be driven by this interpreter.

 ## Developing New Scripts
 The test runner pytest will pick up any file which start with "test_*.py".
 New tests should be created